chl/ringo-processing/README.md

 ## Live-Coding

 Of course!
-Just start `ringo`, wire up ringo/processing and let it roll.
+Just start `ringo`, wire up ringo-processing and let it roll.

 A typical (if not particularly exciting) REPL session might look like that: